Sunline: International success

-2001/2002: Six-Year-Old Season
+2001/2002: six-year-old season

 The six year old Sunline returned with a close second to Piavonic in the Manikato Stakes.
 She then won the Memsie Stakes for the second year in a row, but was defeated by Northerly in the Feehan Stakes.
 She rebounded to win the Turnbull Stakes in her fourth start of the season.

 Sunline was defeated by Northerly again in the Cox Plate, where a third victory would have equalled the record set by Kingston Town.
-Just like in the Feehan Stakes, In both races, Sunline led to the home turn, but Northerly surged to the front in the straight.
+Just like in the Feehan Stakes, in both races, Sunline led to the home turn, but Northerly surged to the front in the straight.
 The race featured three controversial protests: Sunline (second) against first (Northerly), and third (Viscount) against first and second.
 The protests arose from heavy contact between the three horses in the straight, with Northerly on the outside, Sunline closest to the rails, and Viscount in between.
 All three protests were eventually dismissed on twin grounds that stewards were unable to determine which riders were at fault or satisfy themselves that the interference had affected the result.

-Following her spring defeats by Northerly, she returned in the autumn of 2002 to race four times for as many wins - all in Group One races.
+Following her spring defeats by Northerly, Sunline returned in the autumn of 2002 to race four times for as many wins - all in Group One races.
 Each of her nine starts for the season came in races she had also contested in the last two seasons, and returned six wins from nine starts (a winning strike-rate of 67%), compared to eight from 11 in the 2000–2001 season (73%), and six from 11 in the 1999–2000 season (55%).